Skip to content

 The result was a gradient.
 Participants whose phones were in another room performed meaningfully better on the cognitive tests than those whose phones were on the desk, with "in a bag" landing in between.
 Ward et al. named the effect "brain drain" — the hypothesis being that the mere presence of the phone was consuming a small but measurable fraction of attentional resources, simply by existing as a salient stimulus the brain had to actively inhibit (Ward, Duke, Gneezy, & Bos, 2017).

-A related finding by Cary Stothart and colleagues at Florida State University found that receiving a phone notification, even without checking it, measurably degraded performance on a sustained attention task.
+A related finding by Cary Stothart and colleagues at Florida State University found that receiving a phone notification, even without checking it, measurably degraded performance on a laboratory sustained-attention task (the SART).
 The effect was comparable in size to actually reading a text message (Stothart, Mitchum, & Yehnert, 2015).
-Again, the cost was imposed by the signal, not by the action of responding to it.
+The cost was imposed by the signal, not by the action of responding to it.
+The generalisation from the lab task to everyday workflows is the part the original paper does not, and cannot, directly establish.

 Collectively these studies make an uncomfortable point.
 The common intuition — I am not using my phone, therefore my phone is not affecting me — appears to be wrong.
 Presence is not neutral.
 Silence is not absence.